 Veteran reporter Richard Knox, with a next-day folo, delivers the best analysis we’ve seen or heard yet on the National Lung Screening Trial, which reports a benefit from CT scan screening of current and former heavy smokers.

-Listen to the balance and perspective, including skepticism that “it’s too early to know if this ready for prime time.”
+In his report, Knox provides balance and perspective, including skepticism that “it’s too early to know if this is ready for prime time.”
 He includes the number needed to screen of 300 – meaning 300 would need to be scanned in order for one life to be extended.
 (That means the other 299 would have to be scanned, run the risk of false positives which was initially reported to be 25%, run the risks of followup testing and treatment, and incur the costs of scanning and additional testing and treatment – not an insignificant bundle of issues.)